-- (a) means land, with or without access control - (i) owned by the Municipality or other public authority; and - (ii) set aside for the public as an open space for recreation or outdoor sport and designated as public open space; and - (b) includes a park, playground, public or urban square, picnic area; public garden, nature area and ancillary buildings and infrastructure.
+- (a) means land, with or without access control - (i) owned by the Municipality or other public authority; and - (ii) set aside for the public as an open space for recreation or outdoor sport and designated as public open space; and - (b) includes a park, playground, public or urban square, picnic area; public garden, nature area and ancillary buildings and infrastructure. - "Rateable Property" shall mean property on which the Municipality may in terms of Section 2 of the Municipal Property Rates Act 2004 levy a rate, but excluding property fully excluded from the levying of rates in terms of Section 17 of that Act. - "Ratepayer" shall mean a person who is liable to the Municipality for the payment of (a) rates on property in the Municipality; (b) any other tax, duty or levy imposed by the Municipality; and/or (c) fees for services provided either by the Municipality or in terms of a service delivery agreement. - "Rates" means a municipal rate on property envisaged in section 229 (1) of the Constitution read with the Local Government: Municipal Property Rates Act 6 of 2004 and the Local Government: Municipal Finance Act 56 of 2003.

-"Rateable Property" means property on which the Municipality may in terms of Section 2 of the Municipal Property Rates Act 2004 levy a rate, but excluding property fully excluded from the levying of rates in terms of Section 17 of that Act.
+"Rebate" in relation to a rate payable on a property, shall mean a discount granted in terms of Section 15 of the Municipal Property Rates Act, 2004 on the amount of the rate payable on the property.

-- "Ratepayer" means a person who is liable to the Municipality for the payment of (a) rates on property in the Municipality; (b) any other tax, duty or levy imposed by the Municipality; and/or (c) fees for services provided either by the Municipality or in terms of a service delivery agreement. - "Rates" means a municipal rate on property envisaged in section 229 (1) of the Constitution read with the Local Government: Municipal Property Rates Act 6 of 2004 and the Local Government: Municipal Finance Act 56 of 2003. - "Rebate" in relation to a rate payable on a property, means a discount granted in terms of Section 15 of the Municipal Property Rates Act, 2004 on the amount of the rate payable on the property. - "Reduction" in respect of a rate payable on a property, means the lowering of the amount for which the property was valued and the rating of that property at that lower amount. - "Refuse Charges" means service charges in respect of the collection and disposal of refuse. - "Registered Owner" means that person, natural or juristic, in whose name the property is registered in terms of the Deeds Registry Act, no. 47 of 1937. - "Responsible Person" means any person other than the registered owner of an immovable property who is legally responsible for the payment of municipal service charges. - "Residential property" means improved property that:- - (a) is included in the valuation roll in terms of section 48(2)(b) of the Act as residential in respect of which the primary use or permitted use is for residential purposes (60% or more), including any adjoining property registered in the name of the same owner and used together with such residential property as if it were one property.
-Any such grouping will be regarded as one residential property for rate rebate or valuation reduction purposes, if still used dominantly for residential purposes; or - (b) is a unit registered in terms of the Sectional Titles Act, 95 of 1986, used predominantly for residential purposes, and includes any adjoining or adjacent development property registered in the name of the same owner and used together wirh such residential property as if it were one property.
+"Reduction" - in respect of a rate payable on a property, means the lowering of the amount for which the property was valued and the rating of that property at that lower amount.

+"Refuse Charges" means service charges in respect of the collection and disposal of refuse.

+"Registered Owner" means that person, natural or juristic, in whose name the property is registered in terms of the Deeds Registry Act, no. 47 of 1937.

+"Responsible Person" means any person other than the registered owner of an immovable property who is legally responsible for the payment of municipal service charges.

+"Residential property" - means improved property that:-

+- (a) is included in the valuation roll in terms of section 48(2)(b) of the Act as residential in respect of which the primary use or permitted use is for residential purposes (60% or more), including any adjoining property registered in the name of the same owner and used together with such residential property as if it were one property.
+Any such grouping shall be regarded as one residential property for rate rebate or valuation reduction purposes, if still used dominantly for residential purposes; or - (b) is a unit registered in terms of the Sectional Titles Act, 95 of 1986, used predominantly for residential purposes, and includes any adjoining or adjacent development property registered in the name of the same owner and used together wirh such residential property as if it were one property.
 This use must indicate that the two properties cannot be dealt with as separate viable economic units and can only function as if they are one entity.
-Any such grouping will be regarded as one residential property for rate rebate and valuation rebate purposes; or
+Any such grouping shall be regarded as one residential property for rate rebate and valuation rebate purposes; or - (c) is owned by a share-block company and is used predominantly for residential purposes; or - (d) is an old age home used predominantly for residential purposes; or